-With both my brain and eyes fighting for control of my eyes, my vision got worse than if I had just had one form of strabismus.
+With both my brain and eyes fighting for control of my eyes, my vision got worse than if I had one form of strabismus.
 Doctors had previously believed I had idiopathic vision loss.
-However, the diagnosis of decompensated strabismus was confirmed by my neurologist and ophthalmologist following my surgery and led to further evidence that CM is a factor in my vision loss, though not necessarily the cause of it.
+However, the diagnosis of decompensated strabismus was confirmed by my neurologist and ophthalmologist following my surgery.
+This is further evidence that Chiari is a factor in my vision loss, though not necessarily the cause of it.